 The Legend of the Vampires of the Plague

 During the 16th century, it was believed that vampires fed off the bodies of plague victims, and that female vampires spread the plague.
 Those suspected of being vampires were even buried with rocks or bricks wedged in their mouths.

 The Legend of the Vampire Coffin

 Sometimes grave robbers would open a coffin and the corpse would move or sit up—a natural reaction that can be caused by decomposition.
 This may have led to the legend of vampires sleeping in coffins.
 Here are some more creepy urban legends that turned out to be true.

 The Legend of the Vampire in Medicine

-Medical ailments can mimic symptoms of vampirism.
+Certain medical ailments can mimic symptoms of vampirism, which helped strengthen vampire legends.
 For example, haematodipsia is a sexual thirst for blood, and hemeralopia is day blindness.
 Porphyria causes sensitivity to light and teeth that are stained reddish brown.